 Level 1 Level 2 Level 3 Total

 December 31, 2021

-Financial assets at FVTPL Derivative instruments \$ \$ 2,887 \$ - \$ 2,887
+Financial assets at FVTPL Derivative instruments \$ \$ 2,887 \$ \$ 2,887

-December 31, 2020

-Financial assets at FVTPL Derivative instruments Financial products \$ - \$ 671 \$ - - \$ 671

-\$ \$ 219,126 \$ \$ 219,126

-There were no transfers between Levels 1 and 2 in the current year.
+There were no transfers between Levels 1 and 2 in the current year and prior years.

-2) Valuation techniques and inputs applied for Level 2 fair value measurement
+2) Valuation techniques and inputs applied for Level 2 fair value measurement c.
+Categories of financial instruments

 Financial Instrument Valuation Technique and Inputs Derivatives - foreign exchange forward contracts Discounted cash flow.
 Future cash flows are estimated based on observable forward exchange rates at the end of the year and contract forward rates, discounted at a rate that reflects the credit risk of various counterparties.
-Financial products Discounted cash flow.
-Future cash flows are discounted at a rate that reflects current borrowing interest rates of the bond issuers at the end of the year.